stefanoconiglio/A-Numerically-Exact-Algorithm-for-the-Bin-Packing-Problem/README.md

 This page contains the online material of the paper entitled "A Numerically Exact Algorithm for the Bin Packing Problem" by R. Baldacci, S. Coniglio, J.F.
 Cordeau, and F. Furin.
 From it, the user can download the algorithm proposed in the paper and run it on the instances on which the experiments were conducted.

-It also reports certified dual solutions to the linear-programming (LP) relaxation of the set-partitioning formulation of the Bin Packing Problem  (BPP)---to so-called Fractional Bin Packing Problem (FBPP)---for the instances of the Augmeneted Non-IRUP (ANI) class.
+It also reports certified dual solutions to the linear-programming (LP) relaxation of the set-partitioning formulation of the Bin Packing Problem  (BPP)---to so-called Fractional Bin Packing Problem (FBPP)---for the instances of the Augmented Non-IRUP (ANI) class.

 ## BCCP algorithm